-- If you are driving in a farming area, make sure you have enough time to get where you are going.
-The likelihood you will encounter a slow-moving farm vehicle on the road is high, especially at different times during the day.
+- If you are driving in a farming area, ensure you have enough time to get where you are going.
+You will likely encounter a slow-moving farm vehicle on the road, especially at different times during the day.

-- Farm equipment drivers will often attempt to pull over to give you room to pass.
-However, unlike other motor vehicles, it takes the driver a while to do this.
+- Farm equipment drivers often attempt to pull over to give you room to pass.
+However, unlike other motor vehicles, it takes the driver a while.
 Be patient.

 Farmers should take the following precautions to keep themselves and their workers safe:

 - It is crucial to maintain the equipment used on the farm.
-Many serious injuries and deaths are due to outdated and improperly serviced equipment.
+Many severe injuries and deaths are due to outdated and improperly serviced equipment.
 Older equipment may lack safety features that are common on newer ones.
-Check to see if older equipment can be retrofitted with more modern safety features.
+Check whether older equipment can be retrofitted with more modern safety features.

-- Grain bin accidents are not only common but also often fatal.
+- Grain bin accidents are not only familiar but also often fatal.
 It is critical to have a plan workers can follow.
-Workers should be aware of the dangers of grain bins and be trained in avoiding the hazards associated with them.
-Have a safety system in place, and make sure there is always an observer present on the outside of the bin in the event an accident happens.
+Workers should be aware of the dangers of grain bins and be trained to avoid the associated hazards.
+Have a safety system in place, and ensure there is always an observer on the outside of the bin if an accident happens.

-- Take care that workers do not become dehydrated, and have snacks on hand to boost their energy during the day.
+- Ensure workers do not become dehydrated and have snacks to boost their energy during the day.

-- Make sure workers have cell phones or walkie talkies with them, so others will know where they are stationed.
+- Ensure workers have cell phones or walkie-talkies so others know where they are stationed.

 - Keep chemicals used on the farm in their original containers.
-Ensure that workers are familiar with issues surrounding chemical use and how to handle them.
+Ensure workers are familiar with chemical use issues and how to handle them.

-The following video by the National Farmers Union provides some basic safety guidelines that can help prevent accidents and keep you safe while working on the farm.Rights of Farm Workers
+The following video by the National Farmers Union provides some basic safety guidelines to help prevent accidents and keep you safe while working on the farm.Rights of Farm Workers

-Farmworkers have the same right to collect damages when they are involved in a farming accident like any other injured person.
+Farmworkers have the same right to collect damages when involved in a farming accident as any other injured person.
 However, the California farming system does not often provide that, and workers go uncompensated when injured.
 About 77 percent of all injuries are not reported to government agencies responsible for tracking workplace problems.

 Whether the accident was reported or not, farmworkers frequently do not file a lawsuit against the property owner to recover damages.
-This leaves the worker and his or her family, bearing the brunt of the financial costs associated with the injuries.
+This leaves the worker and his or her family bearing the brunt of the financial costs of the injuries.
 The help of a farm accident attorney in Yuba City can help those injured reclaim financial damages.Rider on Federal Bill Bars OSHA From Inspecting Small Farms

-OSHA is barred from inspecting farms with 10 or fewer outside employees by virtue of a rider attached to the OSHA appropriations bill in 1976.
+OSHA is barred from inspecting farms with 10 or fewer outside employees under a rider attached to the OSHA appropriations bill 1976.
 This rider has been attached ever since that time.
 Since 93 percent of farms in the United States meet this employment criterion, the lack of OSHA enforcement and guidance is widespread on small farms.
-In California, while OSHA is not able to enter the property or inspect why a farmworker died, state agencies can do inspections.
-Nonetheless, workers are left without support in terms of farm hazard safety protection.
+While OSHA cannot enter the property or inspect why a farmworker died in California, state agencies can do inspections.
+Nonetheless, workers are left without farm hazard safety protection support.

-Farming is a dangerous occupation, and workers are routinely injured, sometimes fatally.
-Due to problems with collecting compensation in a farm accident, it is essential to let your employer know you were hurt immediately and to contact a personal injury lawyer.
+Farming is dangerous, and workers are routinely injured, sometimes fatally.
+Due to problems with collecting compensation in a farm accident, you must let your employer know you were hurt immediately and contact a personal injury lawyer.
 At my law firm, we send our investigators to the site quickly before evidence can be cleared.

 Once they arrive, the investigators look for reasons the accident happened and question other employees who may have witnessed it.
 They also ask to see records of prior accidents and whether the employee was trained to do the job.
 They also check to see if the equipment is defective.